Article

 If a leader is autocratic and intimidates or bullies people, it fosters the development of a culture of yes-men.
 Then you’ll never know what people are thinking, or what is really going on in your organization.
 If you want to elicit people’s best thinking and most committed action, you need to allow others’ voices to be heard.
 Create an atmosphere where people will bring forward their ideas.
 They will do that, if they believe you are really listening.

-Try to take time for your people even when you feel you don’t have any
+Try to take time for your people even when you feel you don’t have an y

 A critical factor facing the entrepreneur that others may be blissfully unaware of is the sense of urgency he or she likely feels because funding is limited, the fuses are burning, and the runway is getting shorter.
 With this kind of pressure – with so much to accomplish in a short time frame – it feels impossible to take time soliciting people’s opinions and building support.
 Try to do it anyway.